openamiguel/equitysim/README.md

 - the top 25 most-traded mutual funds
 These data are readily transformed using technical indicators and processed into features for machine learning.

-This code also downloads and analyzes data from the [US SEC's Financial Statements datasets](https://www.sec.gov/dera/data/financial-statement-data-sets.html), which supplies additional feature data from a fundamental analysis standpoint.
+This code also downloads and analyzes data from the [United States SEC's Financial Statements datasets](https://www.sec.gov/dera/data/financial-statement-data-sets.html), which supplies additional feature data from a fundamental analysis standpoint.

 ## AlphaVantage data download/update
 - **download.py**